 Diesel Puller – The term for a motor home with the diesel engine mounted in the front of the vehicle.
-Also know simply as a Puller.
+Also known simply as a Puller.

 Diesel Pusher – The term for a motor home with the diesel engine mounted in the rear of the vehicle.
-Also know simply as a Pusher.
+Also known simply as a Pusher.

 Dinghy – The term for a vehicle that you are towing with your motor home.
 It is also known as a Toad.

 Dinette – Booth-like dining area.
-Table usually drops to convert unit into a bed at night.
+The table usually drops to convert unit into a bed at night.

 Doughnut – A rubber ring that seals one’s dump hose and the campsite sewer connection so that gases and odors do not escape.
 Sewer doughnuts are required in many locations.